chamarelli/hello-world/README.md

 # hello-world
-My first repository on giw
+My first repository on git
-I am a system analyst from Rio de Janeiro and i want to improve my skills
+I am a ppm specialist from Rio de Janeiro and i want to improve my skills